rn4sh/tmxathon/README.md

 Hints
 =====
 a.
 Add an OpenShift Profile to your POM file under *monolith/pom.xml* - an example is provided this repo's [/migration/openshift-profile](https://raw.githubusercontent.com/rn4sh/tmxathon/main/migration/openshift-profile)</br>
 b.
-Login to your OpenShift [Console](https://console.rh-us-east-1.openshift.com/) and create a new Project</br>
+Login to your OpenShift [Console](https://console-openshift-console.apps.cluster-4k8mv.4k8mv.sandbox1663.opentlc.com/) and create a new Project</br>
 c.
 Under Topology view, your ops team created a template that you can use, it's called *Coolstore Monolith*.
-It contains your EAP runtime and DB - make sure you use your User ID (userXX)</br>
+It contains your EAP runtime and DB - make sure you use your User ID (userXX) - You find it under the "From Catalog" option</br>
 d.
-You can deploy from your CodeReady Workspace instance - Make sure you're logged to OpenShift first using the actions, then switch to the project you just created using: oc project <your-project-name> </br>
+Deploy your source code from your CodeReady Workspace instance - Make sure you're logged to OpenShift first using the actions, then switch to the project you just created using: oc project <your-project-name> </br>
 e.
 To get a nice topology view with icons, you can add labels to your deployments - you can use the commands [here](https://github.com/rn4sh/tmxathon/blob/main/migration/labels) </br>
 f.
 Deploy the application - build first, then deploy:</br>
 *mvn clean package -Popenshift -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/monolith* </br>